-Skip to main contentOne-on-ones are most effective when both the manager and employee come prepared.
+Skip to main content1:1s are most effective when both the manager and employee come prepared.
 Without preparation, meetings often turn into surface-level recaps of recent work instead of meaningful conversations about priorities, challenges, and growth.

 Running 1:1s on Windmill ensures that agendas are clear before the meeting begins, context is aggregated from across your workflows and routines, and both parties enter the meeting informed so time is spent on impactful discussion.